UNITED WAY FUNDING OPPORTUNITIES

 Click through the various initiative-specific tabs below for key information and resources.

 United Way staff worked closely with Anson County residents and stakeholders to create an impact strategy specific to the region.
-The Anson County grant process will continue focus on strengthening and supporting work in the impact areas of Education and Economic Stability.
+The Anson County grant process will continue focus on strengthening and supporting work in the impact areas of Education and Economic Opportunity.

 Within these two impact areas, three specific service areas are identified as high priorities: